qTox/qTox/MAINTAINING.md

   remove the label.
 - if PR doesn't apply properly on top of current master (when using [`merge-pr.sh`] script), request a rebase and tag PR with `PR-needs-rebase`.

-## Reviews

-Currently `reviewable.io` is being used to review changes that land in qTox.

-How to review:

-1. Click on the `Reviewable` button in pull request.
-2. Once Reviewable opens, comment on the lines that need changes.
-3. Mark as reviewed only those files that don't require any changes – this makes it easier to see which files need to be changed & reviewed again once change is made.
-4. If pull request is good to be merged, press `LGTM` button in Reviewable.
-5. Once you're done with evaluating PR, press `Publish` to make comments visible on GitHub.

-Note:

-* when no one is assigned to the PR, *anyone* can review it
-* when there are assigned people, only they can mark review as passed

 # Issues